mariusz-schimke/GiGraph/README.md

 # Script subsections

-By design, the library generates the output DOT script with elements written in the following order:
+By design, the library generates the DOT output with elements written in the following order:

 * global graph attributes,
 * global node attributes,